Jubilation and gunfire as Syrians celebrate the end of the Assad family's half-century rule

 “We will not deal with people the way the Assad family did," he added.

-Residents of Damascus gathered to pray mosques and to celebrate in the squares, chanting “God is great.”
+Residents of Damascus gathered to pray at mosques and to celebrate in squares, chanting, “God is great.”
 People also chanted anti-Assad slogans and honked car horns.
-Teen boys picked up weapons that had apparently been discarded by security forces and fired them in the air.
+Teenage boys picked up weapons apparently discarded by security forces and fired into the air.

-Revelers filled Umayyad Square in the city center, where the Defense Ministry is located.
-Men fired celebratory gunshots into the air and some waved the three-starred Syrian flag that predates the Assad government and was adopted by the revolutionaries.
+Revelers filled central Umayyad Square, where the Defense Ministry is located.
+Men fired celebratory gunshots and some waved the three-starred Syrian flag that predates the Assad government and was adopted by the revolutionaries.

 “I cannot express my happiness," said Bassam Masr.
 “But this happiness will not be completed until I can see my son out of prison and know where is he.
 I have been searching for him for two hours.
 He has been detained for 13 years.”

-Soldiers and police officers left their posts and fled, and looters broke into the Defense Ministry.
-Videos from Damascus showed families wandering into the presidential palace, with some emerging carrying stacks of plates and other household items.
+Soldiers and police left their posts and fled, and looters broke into the Defense Ministry.
+Videos showed families wandering into the presidential palace, with some emerging carrying stacks of plates and other household items.

+“Victory to Syria.
+Syria remains and Assad to hell, to the dustbin of history,” said a man exploring the palace.

 Syria’s al-Watan newspaper, which was historically pro-government, wrote: “We are facing a new page for Syria.
 We thank God for not shedding more blood.
 We believe and trust that Syria will be for all Syrians.”

-The newspaper added that media workers should not be blamed for publishing government statements in the past, saying: “We only carried out the instructions and published the news they sent us.”
+The newspaper added that media workers should not be blamed for publishing past government statements, saying: “We only carried out the instructions and published the news they sent us.”

 A statement from the Alawite sect — to which Assad belongs and which has formed the core of his base — called on young Syrians to be “calm, rational and prudent and not to be dragged into what tears apart the unity of our country.”